edutms/obsidian-vault/6 - Main Notes (Zettelkasten)/Jaccard Distance.md

 # What is Jaccard Distance

 Jaccard index is used for gauging similarity and diversity of sample sets.
+It is used in [[MinHash]] techniques.

 ### Definition
 - Intersection size / union size